 Ampang has a few parks, lakes and the jungle lines its eastern parameters.
 I found the area around Tamarind Springs Thai fusion restaurant (in Taman Tun Abdul Razak) to be particularly pleasant to walk around or jog; you would be hard pressed to believe you were in KL at all.

 Here are a few do’s and don’ts when renting in KL.

-- Bear in mind that when visiting condos, it is not uncommon for it to appear dirty and unkept.
-Unlike in the UK or other “western” countries, Malaysian rentals are not usually cleaned before viewings.
-Properties are normally only cleaned before you move in.
+- Bear in mind that when visiting condos, it’s not uncommon for it to appear dirty and unkept.
+Unlike in the UK or other ‘western’ countries, Malaysian rentals are not usually cleaned before viewings (instead they’re done before you move in.)
 Therefore try to see past the dust coating and former tenants nail polish stains.